DiamondLightSource/discorpy/README.md

 Update notes
 ============
 - 25/02/2021: the package name is changed from Vounwarp to Discorpy.
 The old-name package is still available at https://github.com/nghia-vo/vounwarp and installable using conda-forge channel: https://anaconda.org/conda-forge/vounwarp
+- 22/11/2021: Correction for perspective distortion, pre-processing methods for line-pattern images and chessboard images are added to the package.

 Features
 ========
-- Pre-processing methods for finding coordinates of dot-centroids, grouping them into lines, removing non-dot objects or misplaced dots.
+- Pre-processing methods for: extracting reference-points from a dot-pattern image, line-pattern image, and chessboard image; grouping these points line-by-line.
-- Procesing methods for calculating distortion parameters; which are the center of distortion and polynomial coefficients; of a backward model, a forward model, and a backward-from-forward model.
+- Processing methods for calculating the optical center, coefficients of polynomial models for correcting radial distortion, and parameters of a model for correcting perspective distortion.
 - Post-processing methods for: unwarping lines of points, images, or slices of a 3D dataset; evaluating the accuracy of correction results.
 - Some methods may be useful for other applications: